Overview of the Galaxy

 Computational Astronomy.
 During the latter half of the 20th century the computer became an essential astronomical research tool.
 Computers made it possible for the first time to assemble, compile and verify the enormous quantities of data from astrometric satellites, to exploit the potential of active and adaptive optics to overcome the deterioration of astronomical imaging due to atmospheric turbulence, and to develop numerical simulations of long term cosmological and galactic processes.

-Computers have allowed the aggregation of astronomical catalogs at a scale well beyond anything possible in the previous era.
+Computers have allowed the aggregation of astronomical catalogs at a scale well beyond anything possible by human hands in the previous era.
 The Tycho catalog lists the positions of roughly 2.5 million stars, and the forthcoming Gaia catalog will extend measurement to as many as 1 billion objects.
-Large baseline array interferometry is only possible through the digital interconnections among widely separated instruments, and computers are used to stack, process, filter and sharpen astronomical imagery, control and communicate with deep space probes, and analyze the spectra of thousands of stars or galaxies.
+Large baseline array interferometry is only possible through the digital interconnections among widely separated instruments, and computers are used to stack, process, filter and sharpen astronomical imagery, control and communicate with deep space probes, and reliably classify the spectra of hundreds of thousands of stars and galaxies.

 Measurement Units.
 [DRAFT] For reference, this section defines the principal units of measurement used by professional astronomers; some of these are not among the International System of Units.